Updated 4 days ago

 To view all the emails processed by specific transport rule,

-The below example retrieves the messages sent by Jones@contono.com that matched the condition defined by the transport rule between June 15.
-2021 and June 20, 2021.
+The example below retrieves the messages sent by Jones@contono.com that matched the condition defined by the transport rule between November 25, 2025, and November 30, 2025.

-Identify Emails that Redirected to Another Email Address:
+7. Identify Emails that Redirected to Another Email Address

-To identify emails and Exchange transport rule that redirects the message to another email address, run the following cmdlet.
+To identify emails and Exchange transport rules that redirect the message to another email address, run the following cmdlet.

 To get top mail senders report,